expo/expo/docs/pages/build-reference/variants.md

         "APP_VARIANT": "development"
       }
     },
-    "production": {
+    "production": {}
-      "env": {
-        "APP_VARIANT": "production"
   }
 }
-  }
-}
 ```

-Now when you run `eas build --profile production`, the environment variable `APP_VARIANT` will be set to `"production"` when evaluating **app.config.js** both locally and on the EAS Build worker.
+Now when you run `eas build --profile development`, the environment variable `APP_VARIANT` will be set to `"production"` when evaluating **app.config.js** both locally and on the EAS Build worker.
+When you start your development server, you will need to run `APP_VARIANT=development expo start` (or the platform equivalent if you use Windows); a shortcut for this could be to add a script to your **package.json** such as `"dev": "APP_VARIANT=development expo start"`.

-When you run `expo start` the `APP_VARIANT` variable environment will not be set, and the app will run as the development variant.
+When you run `eas build --profile production` the `APP_VARIANT` variable environment will not be set, and the app will run as the production variant.

+> **Note**: if you use `expo-updates` to publish JavaScript updates to your app, you should be cautious to set the correct environment variables for the app variant that you are publishing for when you run the `expo publish` command.
+Refer to the EAS Build ["Environment variables and secrets" guide](/build/updates.md) for more information.